dysemjay/dys-server-guide/guide.md

 * The sv_lan ConVar does not prevent the server being accessed from outside the local area network.
 Binding SRCDS to a LAN IP address, then forwarding the port being listened on, will cause the server to be accessible from outside the LAN, and visible from the internet tab in the server browser.
 A more sane way for sv_lan to behave, is to prevent the server from being accessed by a host outside the subnet of the bound IP address.

 * The functionality of the sv_pure ConVar is very unclear.
 Many of the files that it attempts to load are not present with a clean install of Dystopia; the only present one is `<Name of server directory>/dystopia/pure_server_whitelist.txt`.
 It also appears that this file can be loaded from `<Name of server directory>/dystopia/cfg` as well.
 Generally speaking, the files loaded by a given sv_pure setting do not match those specified in the description of the ConVar provided by the server.
-In actuality, I have not done much testing with sv_pure, as I have almost always set it to 2 in a production environment.

   Another oddity is that sv_pure seems to always be set to 0 upon server start.
 This occurs after ConVars passed from the command line are processed, but before server.cfg (and the map) is loaded.
 As far as I know, sv_pure must be set before a map loads, in order to take effect.
 The result is that sv_pure will effectively be 0 for the very first map loaded by the server; it should work correctly for subsequent maps.

-  My next remarks regarding sv_pure will mostly be conjecture.
-It is likely, that if files cannot be opened, sv_pure will default to forcing clientside content to match with that from Steam.
-(This is also the normal behavior of sv_pure 2 according to the Valve developer wiki) Perhaps the unique behavior was intended to perform some special purpose by the Dystopia developers, and that it is essentially cruft from the previous versions of the game.
-In a Dystopia 1.3 installation I had backed up, I noted that no extra files were present however.
+Finally, as previously mentioned in the description for this ConVar: a setting of 1 one or 2, appears to have equivalent effect to a setting of 0.
+These settings seem to have no effect on the ability of a client to use custom content.
+Further, although the server console will report that it is set to the correct value, the client console will report that it is set to 0.
+A setting of -1 is correctly reported however.

 * The precise purpose of the maplist.txt file is unclear, and not well documented.
 In my experience, the contents of maplist.txt have no effect on the ability to change to a map, or to see it in the list produced by `maps *`.
 At this point, I am unsure of what its purpose might be, but maintain it is a best practice.
 Perhaps the intended purpose for maplist.txt is to specify which maps may be loaded by the server (if maplist.txt does not contain a map, an error will be produced when attempting to load it).